- J.D., Lewis and Clark College, Northwestern School of Law

 - Dartmouth Lawyers Association, Member

-Clients rely on Gil to structure complex joint ventures, strategic alliances, private equity investments, exits, and complex business and licensing arrangements.
-He works extensively with the structuring and formation of corporations, limited liability companies and other alternative entities for use in joint ventures, international transactions and other complex business arrangements.
+Clients rely on Gil to structure complex joint ventures, strategic alliances, private equity investments, exits, and business and licensing arrangements.
+He works extensively with corporations, limited liability companies and other alternative entities for use in joint ventures, international transactions and other complex business arrangements.

 With an LL.M. in tax, Gil also analyzes and advises clients regarding corporate, partnership, estate and gift, and international tax matters.

 While working across sectors, Gil has worked with investors and operators of marijuana-related enterprises, providing corporate, tax and M&A advice.

 He has also had extensive international finance experience at a senior level working previously for the federal government and in private practice advising individuals and multinational enterprises regarding inbound and outbound transactions.